franzos/firepwd-package/README.md

-# Firepwd.py, an open source tool to decrypt Mozilla protected passwords
+# Firepwd, an open source tool to decrypt Mozilla protected passwords

-18apr2020
+This is a fork of [firepwd.py](https://github.com/lclevy/firepwd) by Laurent Clévy.

+Changes:

+- (NEW) Installation via pip (to use `firepwd` system-wide)
+- (NEW) Usage as module, to integrate in other applications

+_This is hardly perfect; just a quick'n dirty revision to make this excellent utility more versatile._

 ### Introduction